jason-huynh83/Toronto_Restaurant_Predictions/README.md

   - In our model, the precision score is separated by the price ranges (1-4) and each precision score is represented respectively
   - The recall score tells us, of all the restaurants that gave it's price listings, what fraction did we correctly predict the price using our model?
   - In other words, it is the True Positives/(True Positives + False Negatives)
+# Future Work
+- In the near future, I hope to productionize this model on a Flask API.